 Kevin Weitzel: You have to follow the money.
 Right.

 Meredith Oliver: I had [00:04:00] to follow the money, even in college.
 I had been an entrepreneur since day one.
 So I actually graduated from college with money in the bank.

 They paid me to go to college and I had money left over because I went to college where it was cheaper than what they paid me to go.
 That's where communications was born.

 Greg Bray: And this is how we solved the student debt problem in America.

 Meredith Oliver: Right.
 So I'm a Gator fan, but of course, I'm also a UCF fan.
 And then.
 Several years later when it came to do my graduate work, I did go to Rollins college to do my graduate work.

-And this is where the crazy story of all the beauty pageants came into play because I never ever did those as a kid.
+This is where the crazy story of all the beauty pageants came into play because I never ever did those as a kid.
 And I had no desire to do them and I had no interest in it, but I did have a talent for singing.
-And somebody recognized that and said, Hey, if you were to enter this, these miss America beauty pageants, where 40% of the score is [00:05:00] talent competition.
-We think you'd win because of this opera singing talent you've got, and you could pay for this master's degree.
-And so I paid for a master's degree at Rollins college through the Miss America pageant system.
-And that's how I got a free graduate degree.
-So.
-That's how Rollins college happened.
+Somebody recognized that and said, Hey, if you were to enter these Miss America beauty pageants, where 40% of the score is [00:05:00] talent competition we think you'd win because of this opera singing talent you've got, and you could pay for this master's degree.
+So I paid for a master's degree at Rollins college through the Miss America pageant system and that's how I got a free graduate degree.
+So that's how Rollins college happened.